-The Episcopal Café is operated by a team of volunteers who give their time to this ministry.
+The Episcopal Café is operated by volunteers who give their time to this ministry.
 Most of our work is done in teams, with teams devoted to news (The Lead), features (The Magazine) and spiritual reflection (Speaking to the Soul).

 Jon White is the Managing Editor and Director of Episcopal Café, Ltd the non-profit corporation created to support the work of the Café.
-Jon is Rector of St Stephen’s Episcopal Church in Beckley, WV and a graduate of Portland State University in Oregon and Bexley Hall Seminary in Columbus, Ohio.
-Jon’s passions in the church are evangelism and ecumenism.
+Jon is Rector of St Luke’s Episcopal Church in Camillus, NY and was formerly Rector at St Stephen’s Episcopal Church in Beckley, WV.
+He is a graduate of Portland State University in Oregon and Bexley Hall Seminary in Columbus, Ohio.
+Jon’s passions in the church are evangelism and formation.
 Besides the Church, Jon also has interests in urban planning, American cultural history, geology and anything created by Joss Whedon.

 The News Team

 John B. Chilton is an economist, who has taught in universities around the world and who now teaches at Virginia Commonwealth University in Richmond, VA.
 He holds a B.A. in Economics from the University of Virginia and his PhD in Economics from Brown University.
 His academic interests are applied game theory, industrial organization, labor economics, public policy, and poverty.

 Rosalind Hughes is a former UK resident now happily settled in the Cleveland, OH area where she is Rector of the Church of the Epiphany in Euclid.
 Rosalind is a graduate of Keble College of Oxford University and Bexley Hall Seminary.
 Apart from general parish duties and the Episcopal Cafe, she enjoys leading Prayer Writing retreats, writing poetry, knitting, and playing with cats.